 MORE: SoundMagic E10C review

-In a word: yes.
-Beyerdynamic’s long-standing expertise with headphones makes its mark on the new Byrons – there’s a level of heft and control to the sound that you don’t tend to hear with budget in-ears.
+Beyerdynamic’s long-standing expertise with headphones makes its mark on the Byrons – there’s a level of heft and control to the sound that you don’t tend to hear with budget in-ears.

 It’s the way they deliver the deep, sludgy guitars in Stone Temple Pilot’s Big Empty; the way they tie all the complex musical strands together in Radiohead’s 15 Step; the way they handle the stop and start of notes with precision and clarity.

-It’s a mature presentation from in-ears costing just £50.
+It’s a mature presentation from in-ears now costing less than £50.

 The midrange and treble are the highlight here.
 There’s plenty of headroom for the top end to soar, giving Amanda Palmer’s clear, passionate vocals and the tinkling piano notes in The Bed Song space to flourish.
 Voices are conveyed with a natural, nuanced touch that leaves you hanging on to every word.